ramsess-snorkel/slack_apps/README.md

 ### End-user instructions (what teammates do)

-**This command is restricted to workspace admins/owners and can only be run in a DM with the bot.**
+**This command is restricted to workspace admins/owners or channel members, and can only be run in a DM with the bot.**

 1) Invite the bot to their channel (private channels require permissions):
 - `/invite @snorkel_inspector`